AustralianAntarcticDivision/bgmfiles/README.md

 #> [12] "VMPA_setas.bgm"
 ```

-If we need to we can also filter based on a specific string with the `pattern` argument:
+If needed filter based on a specific string with the `pattern` argument:

 ``` r
 afiles <- bgmfiles(pattern = "^antarc")